A near death experience (NDE) occurs when a clinically dead person undergoes an out of body journey.

 The love and benevolence of the white light seems to indicate the intention of a loving God to fulfill our greatest desire, namely, unconditional love and joy with God throughout eternity, which resembles Jesus’ revelation of God the Father.

-Click here to view more articles and videos on near death experiences.
+Click here to view more in depth information on near death experiences.

 Michelle Miller is a regular contributor to the Magis Center blog